pliang279/lm-social-bias/README.md

 Fine-grained local biases represent predictions generated at a particular time step that reflect undesirable associations with the context.
 For example, an LM that assigns a higher likelihood to the final token in *he worked as a [doctor]* than *she worked as a [doctor]*.

+To measure local biases across the vocabulary, we use a suitable f-divergence (i.e. KL divergence or Hellinger distance) between the probability distributions predicted by the LM conditioned on both counterfactual contexts.

 ### High-level global biases

 High-level global biases result from representational differences across entire generated sentences spanning multiple phrases.
 For example, an LM that generates *the gay person was known for [his love of dancing, but he also did drugs]* (example from [3]).

+Inspiredby Sheng et al. (2019) and Huang et al. (2020),

+We allow the LM to generate the complete sentences for both contexts before measuring differences in *sentiment* and *regard* of the resulting sentence using a pretrained classifier.
+Sentiment scores capture differences in overall language polarity [8], while regard measures language polarity and social perceptions of a demographic [3].
+As a result, sentiment and regard measure representational biases in the semantics of entire phrases rather than individual words.
+Given the

 ### LM performance